KaiyangZhou/Dassl.pytorch/README.md

 Dassl is a [PyTorch](https://pytorch.org) toolbox for domain adaptation and semi-supervised learning.
 It has a modular design and unified interfaces, allowing fast prototyping and experimentation.
 With Dassl, a new method can be implemented with only a few lines of code.

-Besides the effort to facilitate algorithm development and push state of the art, Dassl is also aimed at providing a uniform benchmarking platform, which encourages fair comparison between methods using the same set of environment and parameters.
+Besides the efforts to facilitate algorithm development and push state of the art, Dassl is also aimed at providing a uniform benchmarking platform, which allows methods to be evaluated on a common ground using the same set of environment and parameters.

 You can use Dassl as a library for researching the following problems: